I don’t usually blog about myself but I think it’s important for my readers to know this part of me.

-This past week I have not been able to get off the couch because the pain and fatigue were crippling(that is basically called a fibro flare).
-I could not write because it tends to cripple my hands up and the pain is just so bad.
+There are times I have literally not been able to get off the couch because the pain and fatigue were crippling(that is basically called a fibro flare).
+I can not write because it tends to cripple my hands up and the pain is just so bad.

 Below I have more on Fibromyalgia which includes a more detailed description of the disease, like symptoms,treatment etc..